Petty, No. 18 Alabama rain in 3s, beat LSU 105-75

 BIG PICTURE

-Alabama: Coach Nate Oats’ team has been dominant in the first half of the SEC schedule.
+Alabama: Oats’ team has been dominant in the first half of the SEC schedule.
 Alabama has won its first seven league games for the first time since 1987.

 LSU: The Tigers’ poor defense was on display again.
 LSU allowed at least 80 points in SEC wins over Georgia and South Carolina.
 But the Tigers could not keep up with the Crimson Tide’s hot shooting.